StudioEtrange/go-basher/README.md

 ```

-### Alternative
+### go-basher core functions vs Application helper

 Instead of manipulating `NewContext`, `ExportFunc`/`HandleFuncs` and `Run`/`Source` functions, you can use `Application` which is a helper built upon theses functions.

-## Embedded scripts : go-basher use
+## Embedded scripts : How to use

 You can bundle your Bash scripts into your Go binary using [go-bindata](https://github.com/puppetlabs/go-bindata), as a `data` go package

-See full examples in examples/example1 and examples/example2
+* For full example using go-basher core functions and embedded scripts see [example1](examples/example1)
+* For full example using go-basher `Application` helper and embedded scripts see [example2](examples/example2)

 ## Embedded scripts : more explanation